-ASUS outs new Transformer Pad Android tablets, details Padfone and its accessoriesAlex Wagner - Deputy Managing Editor, News Desk
+ASUS outs new Transformer Pad Android tablets, details Padfone and its accessoriesAlex Wagner - Editorial Director of News and Content

 Today ASUS held its Mobile World Congress 2012 press conference, and Android tablet lovers will find that there was plenty to sink their teeth into with the company's announcements.
 ASUS talked up three devices during its event, including two new Transformer devices.
 First up, it's worth noting that ASUS has officially rebranded its Eee Pad Transformer lineup to "Transformer Pads," which includes the Transformer Prime.

 The first new member of the Transformer Pad lineup announced by ASUS is the Infinity Series, which packs in several features that should make the spec-obsessed crowd drool.
 Along with a 10.1-inch 1920x1200 Full HD Super IPS+ display, the Infinity Series also inclues an 8-megapixel rear camera with LED flash and HD video capture as well as a 2-megapixel shooter around front.
 There will be an LTE-capable model that'll feature a 1.5GHz dual-core Snapdragon S4 processor at its heart, while the Wi-Fi-only model will tout a quad-core Tegra 3.
 Like the Prime before it, the Transformer Pad Infinity Series will also be compatible with a keyboard dock.